papersubUPK/StylometryPaper/README.md

    4.3 To perform feature selection based on MDA we have a file i.e., Features_Selection_Based_On_MDA.ipynb

    4.4 To perform feature ablation we have a file i.e., AblationStudy.ipynb.
 This file analyzes the importance of each single feature for each model.
+In the paper, we show the top 10 features for each model.

    4.5 To perform Friedman test and Nemenyi post hoc analysis we have Friedman's_Test_&_Post_Hoc_Analysis.ipynb file.

+   4.6 Moreover, we provided an extra file OccurenceBasedonAblation.ipynb which  represents the top important features based on occurrence visally in various models.